michaelshiloh/NetworkEverything/schedule.md

 #### Tuesday 13 February 2018 9am - 10:15

+- What have we learned?
+	- Simple programming
+	- Sensors (what types?)
+	- Actuators (what types?)
+	- Communication methods (serial, WiFi)

+- Review homework
-- Review homework.
-Did you have any difficulties?
+	- Did you have any difficulties?
+	- What other sensors can you use?

+- Project: Design an IoT device.
+It can be practical or silly, a game, or anything else you fancy.
+You must tell a story as to why this device is relevant, and design the sensors, actuators, and interface in a way that fits this story.

 - web pages vs. UDP